BorzRobert/Fundamental_Algorithms_Tasks/README.md

  branch depending on the type of node deleted(node with 2 childre/node with 1 child or no children)

   # L08
+  * PART I:
+* The first part implements the inorder traversal of an already built binary tree(built using BUILD_TREE function) in 2 different ways: by using reccursion and by not using reccursion + using a stack(FIFO principle).
+The reccursive implementation has already been discused.
+The itterative implementation uses a stack, starts from the root, visits its left subtree and prints(for the demo) the nodes in an inorder manner continuing with the right subtree.

+* PART II:
+* The second part implements QuickSortHybrid(the hybridisation is achieved using itterative InsertionSort from Lab01).
+The hybridisation is based on a threshold(30 for the demo and variable in order to find the best value for an input of 10000 numbers).
+For a certain size previously chosen(threshold) and less, we will use InsertionSort and from values greater or equal we will use QuickSort from Lab03.
+The implementation with further explanations can be seen in QuickSorthybrid.

   # L09